open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 ## Different approaches for server-side SDKs architecture

 Through my own personal use as well as helping to develop several feature flag service providers, I have found that there are a few architectural approaches that most vendors server-side SDKs typically fall under.
-Below I dive into three of the main server-side SDK functionalities, but there are additional functionalities like statistics and analytics reporting, metrics, events, and more.
+Below, I dive into three of the main server-side SDK functionalities at a high level.

 ### Notes

 * The described architectures below are high level.
-* Feature flag services described in the diagrams may be a Cloud service, a local network Proxy or some data source (some feature flags solutions SDKs can communicate directly from a source like Github).
+* Feature flag services described in the diagrams may be a cloud service, a local network proxy or some data source (some feature flag solutions SDKs can communicate directly from a source like GitHub).
 * Additional functionalities like statistics reporting, metrics, events and more should also be taken into consideration, but I have not explored these in this particular blog post.

 ### "Direct" API endpoints Bridge

-This approach is relatively straight-forward, the Feature flag service expose APIs via endpoints like REST HTTP and/or gRpc, and the SDK acts as like a bridge, executing the endpoint requests, and translate the request/responses to the programming language.
+This approach is relatively straightforward, the feature flag service exposes APIs via endpoints like REST HTTP and/or gRPC, and the SDK acts like a bridge, executing the endpoint requests, and translating the request/responses to the programming language.
 Feature flag evaluation is done on proxy/service only.
 In this approach, as each operation like feature flag evaluation causing network traffic, having a relay proxy in the SDK application cluster can help significantly.

 ### "Direct" API endpoints Bridge SDK - example flow